Vitaly Nalivkin: Media reports about Nalivkin

-Shortly after the channel's opening, on May 17, 2019, a report about Nalivkin's activities was featured on the regional TV channel VGTRK Vladivostok in the program «Vesti: Primorye».
-On May 22, 2019, the federal program Vesti on Russia 24 TV channel also featured a story about Nalivkin.
+On 17 May 2019, shortly after the channel's opening, a report about Nalivkin's activities was featured on the regional TV channel VGTRK Vladivostok in the programme Vesti: Primorye.
+On 22 May 2019, the federal programme Vesti on the Russia 24 TV channel also featured a story about Nalivkin.

-On July 16, 2020, the documentary «Vitaly Nalivkin: a new image of a Russian official» was released on Alexey Pivovarov's YouTube channel «Redaksiya».
+On 16 July 2020, the documentary Vitaly Nalivkin: a New Image of a Russian Official was released on Alexey Pivovarov's YouTube channel Redaksiya.
 Pivovarov also appeared in a video with Nalivkin as one of the occult sectarians who were ruining the weather in Ussuriysk.

-On September 2, 2020, Nalivkin was the subject of a discussion on the NTV program «Mesto vstrechi».
+On 2 September 2020, Nalivkin was the subject of a discussion on the NTV programme Mesto vstrechi.
 Studio guests, including State Duma deputies and political analysts, believed in Nalivkin's existence.
-He was called a «big polytechnic project,» and deputy Vitaly Milonov criticized him for his manual management methods.
+He was called a 'big polytechnic project', and Deputy Vitaly Milonov criticised him for his manual management methods.

-On August 30, 2021, Nalivkin's channel released a satirical video about a fictional traffic police colonel named Mikhail Safronov, who collected bribes in the form of vegetables and installed golden plumbing fixtures in his home.
-A few days later, on September 6, journalist Maksim Shevchenko released a video on his YouTube channel about corruption in Russia, using Nalivkin's video as if it were real (and claiming that he had simply found it online).
+On 30 August 2021, Nalivkin's channel released a satirical video about a fictional traffic police colonel named Mikhail Safronov, who collected bribes in the form of vegetables and installed golden plumbing fixtures in his home.
+On 6 September, journalist Maksim Shevchenko released a video on his YouTube channel about corruption in Russia, using Nalivkin's video as if it were real and claiming that he had simply found it online.
 Later, Nalivkin himself watched Shevchenko's video on his channel.

-On March 29, 2024, after the project was closed, The Insider released a video interview with Andrey Neretin.
-In an interview, the actor said that he had received an offer to participate in the filming from a producer to whom he had provided cargo transportation services (since he worked in this field), and that the filming was well-paid.
-Neretin stated that his condition was that there should be no politics in the videos, but as the channel's popularity grew, the producers began to include politics in the videos.
-According to him, the filming stopped after a criminal case was opened against them, and it is unlikely to resume, although he is not opposed to continuing, and people are also asking for it.
+On 29 March 2024, after the project was closed, The Insider released a video interview with Andrey Neretin.
+In the interview, the actor said that he had received an offer to participate in the filming from a producer to whom he had provided cargo transportation services, and that the filming was well paid.
+Neretin stated that his condition was that there should be no politics in the videos, but as the channel's popularity grew, the producers began to include political subjects.
+According to him, the filming stopped after a criminal case was opened against them, and it is unlikely to resume, although he is not opposed to continuing.

 Awards

-On December 3, 2020, on Lawyer's Day, Vitaly Nalivkin was awarded the «Malinovaya Femida» anti-award for his questionable achievements in the field of law.
+On 3 December 2020, on Lawyer's Day, Vitaly Nalivkin was awarded the 'Malinovaya Femida' anti-award for his questionable achievements in the field of law.